Kong/insomnia-docs/docs/insomnia/security-features.md

 Losing your passphrase means losing the ability to decrypt your account keys.
 If you lose your passphrase there is no way to access your project data that is not stored by you locally, and there is nothing Insomnia can do to help apart from resetting your passphrase as well as your account.

-You can reset your passphrase through the "Forgot your Passphrase" flow.
-Once you go through the "Forgot your Passphrase" flow and define a new passphrase, you'll lose access to your previous encrypted project data.
+You can reset your passphrase through the "[Forgot Passphrase](/insomnia/forgot-passphrase)" flow.
+Once you go through the "[Forgot Passphrase](/insomnia/forgot-passphrase)" flow and define a new passphrase, you'll lose access to your previous encrypted project data.

 If you have been invited to collaborate with other organizations, you can reset your passphrase and then ask to be invited back.
 You will only be able to retrieve data for the organizations that you are invited back to.

 If you have shared your personal organizations or project data, you can ask other users with Admin permissions to also re-invite you after resetting the passphrase.

 ### Unencrypted Fields